-The reserve is also home to remarkable trees including a Scots pine at least 200 years old stands on a steep cliff overlooking the village of Wolschwiller.
+The reserve also shelters remarkable trees of which a Scots pine at least 200 years old stands on a steep cliff which dominates the village of Wolschwiller.
 Clinging directly to the rock, this twisted pine with the appearance of Bonzaï has, in living memory, not changed a branch.

-Under this cliff is a cave which, it is said, housed the village priest Joseph Enderlin, a refractory priest who continued to exercise his ministry clandestinely in the region after the French Revolution.
+Under this cliff is a cave which, it is said, housed the village priest Joseph Enderlin, a refractory priest who continued to minister clandestinely in the region after the French Revolution.
 Attention, unsecured site, do not approach the edge!

-To the right of Hirtzbach Castle, Charles de Reinach had landscaped, in the 19th century, an English garden, populated by beeches, ash trees, pines and other rarer trees under our skies including a pedunculate oak registered in the additional inventory historic monuments.
+To the right of the castle of Hirtzbach, Charles de Reinach had arranged, in the 19th century, an English garden, populated with beeches, ash trees, pines and other rarer trees under our skies including a pedunculate oak registered in the supplementary inventory historical monuments.
 A stream and three ponds where swans and ducks frolic give it a pleasant note of freshness.

-Open to the public, the complex houses several constructions including, to the left of the entrance, the last Sundgau cooler, where the ice cut from the frozen surface of the ponds was stored.
+Open to the public, the complex houses several buildings including, to the left of the entrance, the last Sundgau ice house, where ice was stored cut from the frozen surface of the ponds.

-Opposite the entrance to the park, on the islet called Sainte-Hélène, there is a chalet, the pyre, used as a wood reserve.
-Beyond the cooler, another chalet, to the right of the alley, was used for drying the boards, while the one copied from a model from the canton of Lucerne, at the end of the road, allowed the accumulation of the revival.
+Opposite the entrance to the park, on the islet called Sainte-Hélène, there is a chalet, the stake, which serves as a wood reserve.
+Beyond the icebox, another chalet, to the right of the driveway, was used for drying the boards, while the one copied from a model in the canton of Lucerne, at the end of the road, allowed the recovery to be stored.

-A natural reserve in the canton of Jura, Lac de Lucelle invites you to discover the fauna and flora that make it up.
-You can contemplate duck, mallard and other palmipeds thanks to the gentle and peaceful half-hour walk accessible to all (including people with reduced mobility), which is offered.
-This path is embellished with educational panels that will allow you to understand and above all to discover this magnificent site nestled in lush greenery between France and Switzerland.
+Nature reserve of the canton of Jura, Lake Lucelle invites you to discover the rich fauna and flora that make it up.
+You will be able to contemplate duck, mallard and other palmipeds thanks to the gentle and quiet walk of a short half-hour accessible to all (including people with reduced mobility), which is offered to you.
+This path is adorned with educational panels that will allow you to understand and especially to discover this magnificent site nestled in a green setting between France and Switzerland.